 Yes.
-We have completed the relevant professional training courses in order to teach pole dance for fitness safely and effectively, such as Xpert Pole Fitness, ElevatED Pole Fitness, Liquid Motion Floorwork and Vertical Dance; you can rest assured that you are in good hands!
-We are also qualified Sports Specific and Occupational First Aid, with the relevant insurance.
-You can see our certifications on display at the studio.
+I have completed the relevant professional training courses in order to teach pole dance safely and effectively, you can rest assured that you are in good hands!

 No problemo!
-We understand that no two people learn the same way.
-We aim to be as inclusive and accommodating as possible in regards to neurodiversity during our pole dancing classes.
-We have taught many neurodivergent folks in our classes over the years.
-Simply let us know in advance and if there’s anything we can do accommodate your learning style.
+I understand that no two people learn the same way.
+I aim to be as inclusive and accommodating as possible in regards to neurodiversity with these pole dancing lessons.
+I have taught many neurodivergent folks in my classes over the years.
+Simply let me know if there’s anything I can do accommodate your learning style.

 …In IPDA, I not only felt comfortable among others, I genuinely felt the desire to applaud others; I wasn’t feeling jealous of other girls.
 The inclusiveness I felt was amazing.
 It doesn’t matter if I am Greek, it doesn’t matter if I think my legs are proportionally way bigger than my arms, in IPDA there are people that are happy to see me and I am happy to see them.